quirky14-dev/HiveSync/docs/HiveSync_Doc_Spec.md

 - Manage team members and permissions.
 - Control accessibility and theme presets.

-Default retention is to keep all logs indefinitely unless manually purged.
+Default retention is to keep all logs and version history according to the server’s configured retention policy.
+No external blob store is assumed for v1;
+all core data is managed through the primary backend stack.

 ---